The Three-Page Rule for the On-Call Mental Model

 Page 2: recent deploys

-When an alert fires, page 2 is the first place to look.
-'What changed' is the most common cause of new incidents.
+Page two is every deploy in the last 4 hours: service, version, one-line description, sorted reverse-chronological.
+When an alert fires, page two is the first place to look because "what changed" is the most common cause of new incidents.

 Page 3: escalation paths